pmean/build-website/text/16/12/personal-biography.md

 In graduate school, I met Deanna Wild, a fellow Statistics student, and we hit it off right away.
-We would pass notes back and forth during our Regression Analysis and Design of Experiments classes.Â  Deanna left Iowa after getting her Masters degree in Statistics but came back after a year to start an MBA program.
+We would pass notes back and forth during our Regression Analysis and Design of Experiments classes.
+Deanna left Iowa after getting her Masters degree in Statistics but came back after a year to start an MBA program.
 We married shortly before my final year at Iowa.